BajtekRogue/Gelang-Compiler/README.md

 ## FOR loops
 - when an iterator of a FOR loop is being modified by := instruction
 - when an iterator of a FOR loop is being modified by READ command
-- when an iterator of a FOR loop is being modified by procedure call with it as an argument [add this]
+- when an iterator of a FOR loop is being modified by procedure call with it as an argument
 - when lower and upper bounds of a FOR loop are not initilized
 - when a variable with the same id as the iterator already exists